AustralianCancerDataNetwork/auscatverse/guides/NECTAR.md

     ![Enter Instance Name](images/NECTAR_2.png)

-5. Select a Source image for the VM.
+5. Select a `Source` image for the VM.
 NECTAR supplies many images from which to create VMs, ideally you will select one based on Ubuntu.
 The ideal base image, without anything else installed is: `NeCTAR Ubuntu 20.04 LTS (Focal) amd64`.
 Search for it, press the up arrow to make sure it appears under allocated.

     ![Select Source](images/NECTAR_3.png)

-6. Next select a flavour.
+6. Next select a `Flavour`.
 This determines the amount resources that will allocated to the VM.
 Choose one with a low SU/hour as this is the amount of credits that will be used within our project.
 If you are experimenting and don't need your VM to stay longer than 24 hours, best to select a preemptible flavour (note the yellow alert symbol) as it will be deleted automatically.
 Press the up arrow to allocate.

     ![Select Flavour](images/NECTAR_4.png)

-7. Use the default Network settings, press next.
+7. Use the default `Network` settings, press next.

-8. Allocate the appropriate predefined security groups (press the up arrow):
+8. Allocate the appropriate predefined `Security Groups` (press the up arrow):

     ![Select Security Groups](images/NECTAR_5.png)

 9. Generate an SSH keypair and add it to your VM instance.
-A detailed description on how this is done can be found here: [https://tutorials.rc.nectar.org.au/keypairs/03-ssh-keygen](https://tutorials.rc.nectar.org.au/keypairs/03-ssh-keygen).
+A detailed description on how this is done can be found [here](https://tutorials.rc.nectar.org.au/keypairs/03-ssh-keygen).

 10. You're now ready to Launch your Instance!